mattytrentini/micropython_workshop/pages/shields/buzzer.rst

    Note the large black component over the USB connection

-Now we've got the shield on the board, connect to the board with your USB again, and get into the REPL (by connecting to your device in your serial terminal software of choice).
+Now we've got the shield on the board, connect to the board with your USB again, and get into Mu.
 Now before we start using the buzzer...

 ..
 WARNING::
    When we use the buzzer, we tell it to produce a set frequency - it will keep